Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Diseases

-Piggyback Plant is prone to two diseases.
-Root-rot disease which is prevalent in soggy soil and powdery mildew which is promoted by overwet conditions.
+Piggyback Plant is prone to root-rot disease which is prevalent in soggy soil and powdery mildew which is promoted by damp conditions.
 Ensure that the pot has a drainage hole to prevent the soil from getting soggy and avoid misting the leaves.

 Pale leaves and leggy stems

-Pale leaves and leggy stems in Piggyback Plant are due to too low light (inadequate light).
-Move the plant to a brighter spot where it will receive bright light or instal a grow light if the natural light is inadequate.
-Check out this post on understanding light for houseplants.
+Pale leaves and leggy stems on Piggyback Plant are due to low light Move the plant to a brighter spot or instal a grow light if the natural light is inadequate.

 Brown leaf tips and edges

-Brown leaf tips and edges in Piggyback Plant are due to dry air (too low humidity) especially where the indoor temperatures are very high.
-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Read more on how to increase humidity for houseplants.
+Brown leaf tips and edges in Piggyback Plant are due to dry air.
+To raise humidity, set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together.

 Brown leaf spots

-Brown leaf spots in Pggyback Plant are due to sun scorch from exposure of the plant to direct hot sunlight.
-Protect the plant from direct sunlight or place it in a shadier spot to prevent sunscorch.
+Brown leaf spots on Pggyback Plant are due to scorching from exposure to direct sunlight.
+Place the plant in a shadier spot or instal a light curtain to filter the light.

 You liked it?
 Share on social media.